tomas2305/platito/.github/instructions/rules.instructions.md

 Code and comments should be in English only. - For test titles, follow the pattern "when, it should".
 - Do NOT use emojis.
 - Do NOT generate explanatory documents unless explicitly stated otherwise.

+Use Mantine UI components and conventions where applicable.